Milly Turner

 - How do I apply for a student HMO license?

 These mortgages usually have higher rates, stricter criteria, and may require larger deposits.
+Multi-unit properties also require more complex underwriting and higher management expertise.

 - What is a multi unit freehold HMO mortgage?